-If you’ve just bought a gas camping stove you now need to choose the appropriate gas cylinder.
+Choose the appropriate gas cylinder if you've just bought a gas camping stove.
 This article continues our series on helping you get up and running with your gas stove and shows you which cylinder is best depending on what camping you wish to do.

 Which gas cylinder is best for camping?

-There are other gas cylinders available and other sizes, but the above gas cylinders are recommended for family camping and the easiest to get refills.
+Other gas cylinders are available, and other sizes, but the above gas cylinders are recommended for family camping and are the easiest to get refills.

-Read the rest of this article if you wish to find out why, and how to perhaps save a few pounds on buying the gas cylinder.
+Read the rest of this article to find out why and how to save a few pounds on buying a gas cylinder.

 Which is best for camping, Propane or Butane?

-There are generally two types of gas in use for outdoor stoves: Butane or Propane.
+Generally, two types of gas are used for outdoor stoves: Butane or Propane.

-These are both types of Liquid Petroleum Gas (LPG), which is often used in camping gas stoves.
+These are both Liquid Petroleum Gas (LPG) types, often used in camping gas stoves.

 If you're looking at buying gas cylinders in the UK, you'll notice some are blue (butane) and some a red (propane).